Fluoride: uses, dangers and side effects

 Written by William Fryer - MA Oxon

 Right now, the Government is preparing to add fluoride to drinking water across the UK.
-They are doing this because fluoride is associated with lower levels of tooth decay, particularly in childhood.
+The reason for doing this is that fluoride is associated with lower levels of tooth decay, particularly in childhood.

 However, Fluoride is also associated with hip fracture, Down’s syndrome, kidney stones, bladder cancer and osteosarcoma (a cancer of the bone).

-Currently 10% of the UK population receives fluoridated water, new measures could see fluoridation rolled out to the entire population.
+Currently, 10% of the UK population receives fluoridated water, however new measures could see fluoridation rolled out to the entire population.
 This is a controversial area, not least because it can be viewed as a government medicating a population.

 Why fluoride in water?

-The history of fluoridation dates back to the Second World War, when a dentists noted lower rates of decay in children from South Shields who had “mottled teeth” a sign of dental fluorosis (unusually high levels of fluoride).
+The history of fluoridation dates back to the Second World War when dentists noted lower rates of decay in children from South Shields who had “mottled teeth” a sign of dental fluorosis (abnormally high levels of fluoride).
 This kicked off research that did indeed show that fluoride levels in teeth are associated with dental decay.
 The higher the fluoride the lower the decay.